dmitriz/aligna/opinionated/rules-js.md

 const filter_items = (predicate) => (items) => items.filter(predicate);
 ```

+> **Note**: The examples above are simplified for illustrative purposes.
+Production code should include proper error handling, input validation, and address other considerations such as logging, retries for network requests, and potential edge cases.
+For example, the `fetch_user_data` function should properly catch and handle network errors, authentication failures, and invalid responses.

 ## 🛡️ Security Practices

 - Never commit secrets to source control